equinor/forecast-of-response-dmt/README.md

     docker-compose run dmss reset-app
     docker-compose run --rm -e DMSS_API=https://dmss-forecast-of-response-test.radix.equinor.com api --token="eyXXXX" reset-app
     ```
 7. Remember to delete the passwords in all json files after you are finished!
 Also, you probably want to revert the changes made to the docker-compose and docker files

+Note: you need to have the same SECRET_KEY in your local .env file as used on in the DMSS service in radix (can be changed in the radix console).